Organizing the content¶

 You can permanently remove a Content item by checking it and clicking the trash icon.
 You can also permanently remove all content from the Trash by clicking Empty Trash.

 You can divide your Content tree into Sections to better organize it.
 Sections let you decide which users will have access to which parts of the tree.
 To see which Section a Content item belongs to, look at its Details tabs.

-In the Sections tab you can assign Sections to content or delete them.
-You can only delete Sections that don't contain any content.
+In the Sections tab, you can assign Sections to content or delete them.
+You can only delete Sections that do not contain any content.

 Access to Sections can be restricted by setting up proper permissions.

-In your site you can link to external websites by placing links inside rich text, or by using a URL Field.
+In your site you can link to external websites by placing links inside rich text, or by using the URL Field.
 You can manage the links using the Link manager available under Content.